Neomediatech/pdnsmanager-docker/README.md

-# pdnsmanager PHP-FPM Docker container
+# pdnsmanager Docker container

-This container runs php-fpm and nginx via supervisor, serving a [pdnsmanager](https://pdnsmanager.org/quickstart/) installation.
+This container runs a php-enabled apache instance, serving a [pdnsmanager](https://pdnsmanager.org/quickstart/) installation.

-It's based on php:7.3-fpm-alpine and contains all necessary PHP extensions for pdnsmanager.
+It's based on php:7.3-apache and contains all necessary PHP extensions for pdnsmanager.
 Image size is around 50MB.

 ## Configuration